pvdhoef/minimal-nx-angular-monorepo/docs/README.md

 Each application is subdivided in multiple subprojects, mostly a `server` and a `client` like in `application-A` in the above example.
-But when there are multiple client interfaces for the application, they are even further subdivided under `clients` like in `application-A` in the above example.
+But when there are multiple client interfaces for the application, they are even further subdivided under `clients` like in `application-B` in the above example.

 Moving the project deeper into the hierarchy involves
 - Renaming the name of the app from `demoapp` to `demoapp-client` in `project.json`.